HeikoKramer/linux/vim_notes.md

  The command will **overwrite** whatever might already be stored there from previous `"a` commands. <br>
  `"Ay}` will **append** the content form cursor position until next empty line to the **named register a**. <br>
 **NOTE:** 26 named registers is a lot.
 If you ever forget, what you've stored in which register .. `:registers` will fresh up your mind with a preview list. <br>
+To yank a line range into a named register use command mode like this: `:350,355y a` <br>
 ### The unnamed register
 You've probably used registers in Vim already without even knowing it.
 Whenever you yank, delete or change something, the content get's stored in the unnamed register. <br>
 Whenever you paste something, using <kbd>p</kbd> or <kbd>P</kbd>, you're taking that content out of that register. <br>